How serious are the WordPress Malware Attacks?

 In 2017, NextGen Gallery was attacked with a SQL injection.
 Allowing hackers access to the website database.
 Including sensitive user information.

 Threat Intelligence team reported a XSS flaw in Ninja Forms.
 The plugin flaw let attackers replace contact forms with a malicious form.

 Read my most recent WordPress Blogs.

-Would you like to learn more about WordPress hacks and the impact of using WordPress Plugin.
-Read my Blog – The Impact of Using WordPress Plugins
+Read my blog to learn more about The Impact of Using WordPress Plugins